wso2/msf4j/samples/stockquote/stockquote-thinjar/README.md

 </project>
 ```

-In the above pom you can specify the packages that you want to use in the deployable jar.
+In the above pom you can specify the packages that you want to use in the thin jar.
 To create the fragment bundle from the above pom run
 ```
 mvn clean install